wonsunahn/Capstone_Fall2019/_deliverables/Proposal.md

 ## PROPOSAL PAPER

-This proposal paper is required for all students in the *project* sections of the Capstone (CS1980, CS1640).
+This proposal paper is required for all students in the *project* sections of the Capstone (CS1980, CS1640m and BIOSC1640).

 It is not required for students in the internship or research sections (CS1900, CS1950).